 Settlements related to physical injuries or illnesses, where there is observable bodily harm, are generally not considered taxable by the IRS.
 Compensation for medical expenses, lost wages, and pain and suffering from physical injuries falls under this category.
 These settlements are often tax-exempt, relieving individuals who have suffered physical harm or illness.

 Settlements designated explicitly for medical expenses are generally not taxable.
-However, if you have previously deducted these medical expenses on your tax return, the corresponding settlement amount will be subject to taxes under the IRS “tax benefit rule.”
+However, if you have previously deducted these medical expenses on your tax return, the corresponding settlement amount will be subject to taxes under the IRS ‘tax benefit rule.’
 This rule ensures that you do not receive a double tax benefit by deducting medical expenses and excluding settlement proceeds related to those expenses.

-Now that you understand the factors that determine the taxability of lawsuit settlements, let’s explore some practical strategies to minimize your settlement tax liability:
+Having now an understanding of the factors that determine the taxability of lawsuit settlements, let’s explore some practical strategies to minimize your settlement tax liability:

 During settlement negotiations, you may have the opportunity to allocate a more significant portion of the settlement to non-taxable award categories, such as physical injuries or illnesses.
 By strategically negotiating the allocation of damages, you can potentially reduce the taxable portion of your settlement and minimize your overall tax liability.